How Does Exercise Lower Blood Pressure?

 During exercise your heart also has a workout.
 The increased demand for oxygen and nutrients to be sent to your working muscles forces your heart to work harder.
 Over time, your heart becomes stronger and more efficient at pumping blood.
 This puts less force on your arteries, reducing blood pressure.

-In a study, which was published in the American Heart Association Journal, Hypertension, researchers conducted a randomized controlled trial to understand the effects of aerobic exercise, heart health, and blood pressure.
-The researchers found that when participants with hypertension performed 30 to 45 minutes of aerobic exercise daily, they were able to reduce blood pressure and increase maximal oxygen uptake — two key signs of a healthy heart.
+In a study, which was published in the American Heart Association Journal, Hypertension, researchers conducted a randomised controlled trial to understand the effects of aerobic exercise, heart health and blood pressure.
+The researchers found that when participants with hypertension performed 30 to 45 minutes of aerobic exercise daily, they were able to reduce blood pressure and increase maximal oxygen uptake—two key signs of a healthy heart.

 2.Exercise Reduces Your Body Weight